-Participation at a district horse show is no longer required as a means to compete at the State Horse Show.
-Instead, 4-H'ers will still be required to gain 6 hours of education in the specific program area that is approved by the Certified Volunteer Leader and County Agent, as well as exhibit at a recognized horse show or attend a 4-H camp or clinic, with the horse he or she intends to show at the State 4-H Horse Show.
+Participants are required to gain 6 hours of education in the specific program area that is approved by the Certified Volunteer Leader and County Agent, as well as exhibit at a recognized horse show or attend a 4-H camp or clinic, with the horse he or she intends to show at the State 4-H Horse Show.

 Recognized horse shows include Breed and Discipline Sanctioned Shows, as well as 4-H County Shows, 4-H Fun Shows, Open Shows and Schooling shows.
-For qualification purposes, the 4-H'er will be required to have a form signed by the Show Secretary/Superintendent/Show Manager/Camp or Clinic Organizer, verifying that the 4-H'er participated with same horse that they intend to compete with at the State 4-H Horse Show.
+For qualification purposes, the 4-H'er will be required to have a form signed by the Show

+Secretary/Superintendent/Show Manager/Camp or Clinic Organizer, verifying that the 4-H'er participated with same horse that they intend to compete with at the State 4-H Horse Show.
 The 4-H'er must attend the Show, Camp, or Clinic during the period of Jan.
 1st to June 15th.

 4-H'ers will still need to submit an online Eligibility Form along with photographs of their project horse(s).
-These forms will be due on June 1st (for 2021) along with the completion of the 6 hours of education.
+These forms will be due on May 15th along with the completion of the 6 hours of education.